Feyerabend/vm/parse/README.md

 What is happening in 'arith2.py' is that the parsing results in a structure which represents the arithmetic expression in a prefix fashion.
-Through some conversions, we end up back with the original infix.
-(We can do better, carefully considering the operators precendence, we can eliminate some of the parentheses.)
+Through some conversions, we end up back with the original infix.[^note]

+[^note]: We can do better,
+carefully considering the operators precendence, we can eliminate some of the parentheses in this sample, and as the precendence of the operators should be there, the conversion should not be difficult.

 ### ..